wadmiraal/slippers/README.md

 Slippers
 ========

-Inspired by _why's [Shoes](http://shoesrb.com/).
+Inspired by _why's [Shoes](http://shoesrb.com/) and [ART && CODE talk](https://vimeo.com/5047563).
 How can we make programming simple and fun in today's web-dominated world?

 Manifesto